j-4ck/PyPot/README.md

 Usage for the program:
     python pypot.py 21 22 23

-                       |
-                       |
-                      /
-        The ports that you want to set as honey pots
+(Where 21, 22 and 23 are the ports that you want to put honey pots on)